Iraq to press U.S. on drones, F-16s to fight al Qaeda

 Concern over the rise of al Qaeda in Syria and the war there is also pushing Iraq and Turkey to repair their strained relations.

-The two countries' foreign ministers met in Ankara on Friday and said they would cooperate more closely to limit the spillover from Syria.
+The two countries' foreign ministers met in Anakara on Friday and said they would cooperate more closely to limit the spillover from Syria.

 MORE ADVANCED